Sai Jinhua: Legacy

 The life of Sai Jinhua had been adapted into several films, plays, and television series.
 In works she is portrayed as a heroine of the Chinese nation who saved the country single-handedly during a time of crisis or as a yaonie (妖孽 (yāoniè, yao-nie)), a woman with abnormal powers or a female demon.
 Ying Hu, author of Tales of Translation: Composing the New Woman in China, 1899-1918, wrote that Sai Jinhua "is often portrayed in extreme colors" in fiction.

 Ying Hu wrote that "portraits of Sai Jinhua in the first decade of the twentieth century tended to be ambivalent, if not outright censorious".
 Hu Baoyu (胡寶玉 (胡宝玉, Hú Bǎoyù, Hu Pao-yü)) by Wu Jianren and Fantianlu conglu (梵天廬叢錄 (梵天庐丛录, Fàntiānlú Cónglù, Fan-t'ien-lu Ts'ung-lu); "Anecdotes Collected from the Fantianlu Studio") refer to her negatively.
 The character Fu Caiyun in Niehai Hua is based on Sai Jinhua.
 Ying Hu wrote that Sai Jinhua's portrayal in that work was "resolutely ambiguous".
-In the Nine-tailed Turtle the main character Zhang Qiugu has sexual intercourse with Sai Jinhua.
+In the serialized novel The Nine-tailed Turtle by Zhang Chunfan, the main character Zhang Qiugu has sexual intercourse with Sai Jinhua.
 Unlike other portrayals of Sai Jinhua in fiction, in The Nine-tailed Turtle she is portrayed as past her prime.

 Beginning in the 1930s several works portrayed Sai Jinhua in a positive manner.
 In 1933 Liu Bannong, a professor of Chinese literature at Peking University, conducted an interview with Sai Jinhua.
 He wrote The Wife of Zhuangyuan: Sai Jinhua, which he called her true story.

-Xia Yan's seven act play Sai Jinhua was a popular success and an example of the national defense drama genre.
+Xia Yan's seven-act play Sai Jinhua was a popular success and an example of the national defense drama genre.
 The writing on the play's title page, "The country is everyone's country; to save the country is everyone's duty", is in Sai Jinhua's own handwriting.

 Jung Chang wrote that Sai Jinhua was "regarded by many as something of a tragic heroine".

-The play The Beauty (风华绝代 (風華絕代, Fēnghuá Juédài)) is also about Sai Jinhua.
-In 2012 Liu Xiaoqing, who was a prominent actress in the 1980s, played Sai Jinhua in a performance of The Beauty.
+The play The Beauty (风华绝代 (風華絕代, Fēnghuá Juédài)) is about Sai Jinhua.
+In 2012, Chinese actress Liu Xiaoqing played Sai Jinhua in a performance of The Beauty.
 Chang Dai-chien, a painter, made a stone engraving portrait of Sai Jinhua.